BIP: Engineering Ethics

 Accommodation

-Accommodation has been reserved for course participants via AinaBnB.
+Accommodation has been reserved for all course participants in center of Vaasa, via AinaBnB.
 The total cost for the accommodation is 227.10 €, covering the stay from check-in on 5 October to check-out on 11 October 2025.
+Breakfast will be paid for by Novia throughout the stay.

+Students are responsible for covering the accommodation cost.
 Admitted students will receive more details and payment instructions later.

 Nomination and Application